antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 Let us reuse the workflow from the previous section and enhance it with data type outputs finding.
 More precisely we:
-1. Generate random music artist names (using a LLM query)
+1. Generate random music artist names (using an LLM query)
 2. Retrieve short biography and discography for each music artist
 3. Extract album-and-release-date data for each artist (with NER-by-LLM)
 4. Deduce the type for each output, using several different type representations